 The LRV of Gray Owl vs Stonington Gray

-A great place to start when deciding between colours is with LRV.
-LRV will more or less let you know how light or dark you can expect the colour to look on the wall (read much more about LRV here).
+LRV is a great place to start when deciding between colours.
+LRV will more or less let you know how light/dark a colour will look on the wall and can be a deal-breaker when you just can’t decide! (read much more about LRV here it’s vital)

-At 65, Gray Owl is undoubtedly a lighter colour and will reflect decent light back into the space.
-LRV isn’t an exact art, but I would say that Gray Owl is about 1 tone lighter than Stonington Gray.
-If you were to lighten Stonington Gray by approx. 25%, you will get closer to Gray Owl (but would probably need to go to 40% to make it almost the same).
+At 65, Gray Owl is undoubtedly a lighter colour and will reflect decent light back into your room.
+LRV isn’t an exact art, but I would say that Gray Owl is about one tone lighter than Stonington Gray.
+If you were to lighten Stonington Gray by approx. 25%, you would get closer to Gray Owl’s depth (but would probably need to go to 40% to make it almost the same).